amc5/applied-data-analysis/module-08/module-08.md

 A general way to define a confidence interval is as:

-    statistic being considered ± critical value $\times standard error,
+    statistic being considered ± critical value $\times$ standard error,

-where the statistic is the sample statistic under scrutiny (e.g., the mean), the critical value is a value from the standardized version of the sampling distribution that corresponds to the 100 \* (1 - *α* level), e.g., 1-0.05 = 0.95 for the 95% CI, and the standard error is the standard deviation of the sampling distribution (which is often estimated from a sample itself).
+where the statistic is the sample statistic under scrutiny (e.g., the mean), the critical value is a value from the standardized version of the sampling distribution that corresponds to the 100 \* (1 - *α* level), e.g., 100 \* (1-0.05) for the 95% CI, and the standard error is the standard deviation of the sampling distribution (which is often estimated from a sample itself).

 #### CHALLENGE 8: